 We utilize the North Thurston Public Schools curriculum for English language arts (ELA), math, science, social studies, physical education, and other CTE courses.

-We offer five CTE pathways to graduation:
+We offer four CTE pathways to graduation:

 Follow each link below to visit the OSPI CTE website for more information on the program.

 Envision Career Academy requires (24 credits):

 - 4 credits English Language Arts